 - Admission: €10

-It’s a shame that this enjoyable 45-minute character-led walking tour is only offered in the afternoon.
-It gives an easy-to-understand overview of Irish history and would make a wonderful introduction to the city.
+This enjoyable 45-minute character-led walking tour gives an easy-to-understand overview of Irish history and a wonderful introduction to the city.
+Unfortunately, it's only available in the afternoon.
 Still, it helped us to tie all our varied impressions of Waterford together, so it was worth it, even after having seen so much.

 Actors in period dress will tell you about the city’s history as they guide you to six national monuments: